Female Contraception Alternatives

 Choosing the correct method of contraception

-For a male a vasectomy is the safest and most convenient form of contraception
+For a male a vasectomy is the safest, most convenient and better form of contraception